ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

 # My Personal POV

-**This is my most recent presentation on the topic of why I'm involved in the Self-Sovereign Identity movement, as part of a [#Foremembrance](https://twitter.com/hashtag/Foremembrance) this March during an SSI Meetup virtual event.
-I talk about some important historical context from WWII in the Netherlands, and how it is relevant to the impact and risk of COVID-19 for privacy and identity systems:**
+**This is my most recent presentation explaining why I'm involved in the Self-Sovereign Identity movement, as part of a [#Foremembrance](https://twitter.com/hashtag/Foremembrance) this March during an SSI Meetup virtual event.
+I talk about some important historical context from WWII in the Netherlands and how it is relevant to the impact and risk of COVID-19 for privacy and identity systems:**

 * Allen, Christopher (2020, 27 March).
 How to avoid another identity tragedy with SSI. [#SSI [#Foremembrance](https://twitter.com/hashtag/Foremembrance) #Opinion #Presentation, SSI Meetup].
   * Presentation retrieved from https://docs.google.com/presentation/d/1lO6vik7UkXQEhAWtVsaF3Bn_KUAUhZsTflTPjeF3aSw